umbraco/UmbracoDocs/umbraco-cloud/upgrades/version-specific-upgrades/README.md

-# Version Specific Upgrades
+# Version-Specific Upgrades

-This article provides an overview of any version specific steps that might be necessary when upgrading your Umbraco Cloud project to a new version.
+This article provides an overview of any version-specific steps that might be necessary when upgrading your Umbraco Cloud project to a new version.

-As there might also be version specific notes for the specific products involvedin the upgrade it is recommend to give those a look as well.
+As there might also be version-specific notes for the specific products involved in the upgrade it is recommend giving those a look as well.

 * [Umbraco CMS](https://docs.umbraco.com/umbraco-cms/fundamentals/setup/upgrading/version-specific)
 * [Umbraco Forms](https://docs.umbraco.com/umbraco-forms/installation/version-specific)